Is Bulgaria Safe? 10 Important Insider Travel Tips

 Sadly, most back alleys in Bulgaria are poorly lit at night.

 This doesn’t necessarily mean that you’ll be mugged if you wander on foot to your accommodation.
-It simply means that it might be dangerous to do so as there are often obstacles in your way.
+It simply means that it might be dangerous to do so as obstacles are often in your way.

 10. The Stray Animals